antonespo/data-structures-and-algorithms/src/algorithm/leetcode-pattern/sliding-window/sliding-window.md

 ## Pros and Cons

+- Pros:
-- **Pros**: Efficient for problems involving continuous subarrays or sublists.
+  - Efficient for problems involving continuous subarrays or substrings.
+  - Reduces time complexity significantly by replacing nested loops with a single pass through the array.
+- Cons:
-- **Cons**: Generally limited to one-dimensional data structures (e.g., arrays, strings).
+  - Generally limited to one-dimensional data structures (e.g., arrays, strings).
+  - May not work efficiently when the array contains negative numbers or requires a more complex analysis (e.g., finding exact sums with negative and positive integers).

 ## When to Use